Q: I cannot find the text of a song.

 Q: There is a musical note but I cannot find the music.

 A: The note only indicates that there is notation in the original source.
 Only if transcr(iption) is mentioned is notation available online (and sometimes if there is a scan).
 A short musical incipit shows that there is an electronic transcription available.

 Q: The audio won't play.
 How do I get it to work properly?

-A: The audio (mp3, or streaming) can be played using the Quicktime-plugin.
-Please check first whether your computer can play audio, and that the volume is turned up and try a different browser (Google Chrome, Safari, Firefox, etc.).
+A: The audio (mp3's) are played using HTML5-code.
+Please check first whether your computer can play audio, that the volume is turned up and try a different browser (Google Chrome, Safari, Firefox, etc.).

 Q: I would like to receive some mp3's on a CD.
 Can you send me such a CD?

 A: You can download the mp3's yourself using the standard functionality of your internet browser.
 How this is done depends on your browser.
-The recordings are owned by the Meertens Institute and you are allowed to download material for personal use only.
+Unless otherwise stated, the recordings are owned by the Meertens Institute and you are allowed to download material for personal use only.
 In any other case, please contact the Meertens Institute by sending an e-mail to the address below.

 Q: I would like to use a scan from the Meertens Collection for publication.
 Is that allowed?